SvenTiigi/STLocationRequest/README.md

 </p>

-For more details check out the example application.

 ## Presenting-Recommendation

 The recommended way to present `STLocationRequestController` is the following way, which is also been implemented in the example application.